toful/AI/README.md

 * 1 + ( the heights difference  between the destination and the origin ), if the difference is positive or 0.
 * 1/2 unit, if the difference is negative.
 * We can not move to a position with cliff (-1).

+## Checkers Game
+Simple version of the checkers game with artificial intelligence.

+The algorithms implemented are:
+* MiniMax

+The game is played in a 8x8 board with 12 tokens each player (RED and WHITE).

+### Rules
+* The white player starts
+* Tokens can only go forward 1 position diagonally
+* Tokens can also go forward 2 positions jumping one token of the other player and if the destination position is empty
+* You have to move a token every turn if its possible
+* When a token arrives at the other side of the board, it becomes a dame (it cannot be moved)
+* Game ends when no player can't move any token
+* Wins the player with a higher number of dames (if both players have the same number of dames, wins the player with more tokens)

 ## Author